sg893052/sonic-buildimage/L3/ipv6_link_local/ipv6_link_local.md

 # 9 Unit Test
 ## 9.1 CLI Test Cases
-1. Verify that the IPv6 global mode disable/enable command is working as expected.
+1. Verify that the IPv6 global disable/enable command is working as expected.
+2. Verify that the IPv6 use-link-local-only command is working as expected.
-2. Verify that the IPv6 auto-generated link-local address is properly displayed in the output of the 'show ipv6 interfaces', 'show ndp' and 'show ipv6 routes' commands.
+3. Verify that the IPv6 auto-generated link-local address is properly displayed in the output of the 'show ipv6 interfaces', 'show ndp' and 'show ipv6 routes' commands.

 ## 9.2 Rest API Test Cases